Foyle's War series 3: "They Fought in the Fields"

+After an air raid, two Luftwaffe airmen, Sabatowski and Schimmel, are captured and handed over to the POW interrogation service's Major Cornwall.
+On Hugh Jackson's farm, his son Tom (who works as a guard at the POW camp) finds his father shot dead in an apparent suicide.
+Also on the farm are two Land Girls, Rose Henshall and Joan Dillon, and wood selector Barbara Hicks.
+Soon another German airman, Weiser, is found nearby with his pistol missing, and he is taken to the camp's infirmary by Cornwall.
+Irregularities come to light after examining Jackson's body.
+Foyle finds blood on the floor of the farm shed, while Milner finds what appears to be freshly dug grave, which contains a pig carcass, revealing black marketeering at the farm.
+Andrew Neame, the man believed to have run away with Jackson's wife 11 years earlier, is found living in the woods nearby and denies running away with her.
+Foyle learns Henshall is pregnant with Hugh Jackson's child.
+The truth is revealed - that Jackson killed and buried his wife, that Weiser is a secret German agent sent to silence Sabatowski, and he shot Jackson after being discovered.

 Cast and characters

 Foyle is shown to understand German (in addition to French from the last episode) due to his service in the previous war.
 He also explains that he was part of a police football team that played while in Germany in 1936.
 Stewart is scoffed at by Dillon because of her "cushy" driving job, and she decides to help the Land Girls with the potato crop.

 Background and production

 With the air and sea campaigns around the UK, POW camps were set up, as depicted in this episode.
 The programme also focuses on the voluntary service of the Women's Land Army, started by the government in June 1939 to increase agricultural production.